 - Revenue total, and event

 - Net surplus (deficit)

 - Net cash flow

 - Liquidity ratio

 - Bank borrowing to total assets

-- Interest cover (on an annual basis)

 - Capital expenditure

 - Events held and attendance numbers

 - Patron and hirer satisfaction

 We have reviewed these indicators and believe these are appropriate to the purpose of the Council's monitoring the Trust performance.
 They are reported on by the Trustees in their six monthly report.